WinDerek/iid-docs/README.md

 - [ ] Fixes the timeline central line pixel perfect problem
 - [x] Redesign the UI
 - [ ] Adds the acceptance dates for conferences
-- [ ] Make table scroll horizontally on narrow screens
+- [x] Make table scroll horizontally on narrow screens
 - [ ] Dark mode support
 - [ ] Consider static generated sites or server side rendering for this website
 - [ ] Makes the TimeLine component a tiny NPM package
 - [ ] Support time auto-check end-or-not in TimeLine
-- [ ] Support auto scroll to first open event in TimeLine
+- [x] Support auto scroll to first open event in TimeLine
 - [ ] Remove the hash tag in url (history mode for Vue)
 - [ ] Replace prismjs with my own tiny library for shell sessions, or open issue and send pull request on prismjs github for making the heading $ or # not selectable
 - [ ] 0.0.0.0 in prism shell session not highlighted correctly, fix this
+- [ ] Fix the bug about disappearning mobile menu links on Samsung mobile browser.